What Is Ripple (XRP)? | A Complete Guide

-The term Ripple is often used interchangeably for the digital currency (XRP), the open payment network that the currency is transferred, as well as the holding company.
+The term Ripple is often used to describe the digital currency XRP, the open payment network on which that currency is transferred, as well as the holding company behind the whole project.

 The XRP ledger is an open-source product created by Ripple.
-It was created to solve a major point of friction in international payments which is the pre-funding of nostro/vostro accounts.
-XRP can be used by banks to source liquidity on demand in real time, and by payment providers to expand reach into new markets, provide faster payment settlements, and lower foreign exchange costs.
+It was created to solve a major point of friction in international payments, pre-funding of nostro/vostro accounts.
+Banks can use XRP to source liquidity in real time.
+Payment providers can also use it to expand reach into new markets, provide faster payment settlements, and lower foreign exchange costs.

-Ripple is essentially taking a stand against what they call “walled gardens” of financial networks consisting of banks, credit cards, and other institutions such as PayPal that restrict the flow of money with fees, currency exchange charges, and processing delays.
+Ripple is essentially taking a stand against what they call “walled gardens” of financial networks consisting of banks, credit cards, and other institutions such as PayPal.
+These organizations tend to restrict the flow of money with fees, currency exchange charges, and processing delays.

 When you think about it, the state of the global payments industry is weirdly behind.

-The technology for easy global payments already exists, but why is the global payments industry so far behind?
+The technology for easy global payments already exists.
+So why is the global payments industry so far behind?

-Well, it wouldn’t be a stretch to assume that the financial institutions collectively making trillions of dollars over payment fees aren’t racing to innovate the traditional system that puts money in their pockets.
+Well, it wouldn’t be a stretch to assume that the financial institutions collectively making trillions of dollars on payment fees aren’t racing to innovate a system that puts money in their pockets.

-The financial industry has also tended to keep pertinent information shrouded in complicated financial jargon that trips up the average person.
+The financial industry also tends to keep pertinent information shrouded in complicated financial jargon tripping up the average person.
 Words such as “collateralized debt obligations” and “quantitative easing” have established the financial realm in an esoteric curtain.

 However, instead of taking a “burn it to the ground” approach that many cryptocurrency ideologists have adopted, Ripple aims to work with the current financial world.

 The equivalent of roughly $155 trillion dollars moves across borders every year.
-For the sake of example, let’s assume that everyone used PayPal, which charges a 2.9% fee for each transaction.
-Granted, this would be way on the high end for payment fees, but we’re all probably familiar with PayPal taking a cut of our payments at some point or another.
-This means that about $4,495,000,000 ($4.495 trillion) of those global payments would go straight to Paypal (or another company or institution) .
-To add insult to injury, these payments would likely even take days to process.
+For the sake of example, let’s assume that everyone uses PayPal, which charges a 2.9% fee for each transaction.
+This means that about $4,495,000,000 ($4.495 trillion) of global payments goes straight to Paypal (or another institution).
+To add insult to injury, these payments usually take days to process.

 So, the opportunity for something like Ripple to shake things up is there.

-And I know, there are dozens of starry-eyed alt-coins saying “If we could only grab X% of this (insert incomprehensibly large, extremely competitive, and generally unattainable market), we’d be a dominant player in the industry.”
+You’re skeptical.
+We get it.
+There are dozens of starry-eyed altcoins saying “If we could only grab X% of this (insert incomprehensibly large, extremely competitive, and generally unattainable market), we’d be a dominant player in the industry.”

 Ripple was initially launched in 2012.
-The thing is, Ripple is already a revenue-producing company with over 100 financial institutions on its blockchain network including Standard Chartered Bank, Westpac, Banco Santander, and BBVA.
+The thing is, it’s already a revenue-producing company with over 100 financial institutions on its blockchain network including Standard Chartered Bank, Westpac, Banco Santander, and BBVA.

 In order to understand how Ripple functions, it’s useful to know about the RTGS and RTXP (we’ll make sense of these jumbled letters soon).

-For example, when you send money via Bitcoin, the value is settled in real-time (not counting any Bitcoin delays).
-That’s what we mean by Real-time Gross Settlement System (RTGS).
+When you send money via Bitcoin, the value is settled in real-time (not counting any Bitcoin delays).
+That’s what we mean by Real-Time Gross Settlement (RTGS).

-Ripple uses what is called “gateways”, which is best described as something similar to a global ledger made up of something similar to private blockchains.
-This is essentially a digital portal that governments, companies, and financial institutions use to join the Ripple network.
-This is called the Ripple Transaction Protocol (RTXP), formally known as RippleNet.
+Ripple uses gateways, which are best described as something similar to a global ledger made up of private blockchains.
+A gateway is essentially a digital portal that governments, companies, and financial institutions use to join the Ripple network.
+This mechanism is called the Ripple Transaction Protocol (RTXP), formally known as RippleNet.
 This is Ripple’s pride and joy.

 Once another government, company, or financial institution joins RTXP, it can transact with other gateways at a much faster speed and a fraction of the cost.
 RTXP also makes it possible to receive payments from any fiat (ex.
 USD, EUR,) or cryptocurrency (ex.
 BTC, ETH).